-Real estate agent commissions: These can run anywhere between 3% and 7% depending on where you live and what you negotiate with your agent.
-A 4% real estate commission on a house that sells for $350,000 will set you back $14,000.
+These can run anywhere between 3% and 7%, depending on where you live and what you negotiate with your agent.
+A 4% real estate commission on a house that sells for $500,000 will set you back $20,000.
 In a hot market, you may be able to avoid this fee by selling your own home.
-But it’s wise to still consult an appraiser to help determine your home’s worth (starting at around $300) and a real estate lawyer to draw up the paperwork.
+But it’s still wise to hire an appraiser (starting at around $400) to put a value on your home.
+You’ll also need a real estate lawyer to draw up the paperwork.

-Land or property transfer tax: If you are buying a new home, land transfer tax can easily be your biggest expense.
-The tax is based on a percentage of the purchase price of the home and it varies from province to province (ranging from .5% to 2% of the total property value).
+If you’re buying a new home, land transfer tax can easily be a significant expense.
+The tax is a percentage of the purchase price of the home.
+It varies by city and province, ranging from .1% to 2.1% of the total property value.

-Moving costs: Depending on where you’re moving and how much stuff you have to shift, you’ll likely need to factor in at least a couple of hundred dollars for moving expenses -- unless, of course, you have your own truck and willing friends who will work for pizza and beer.
+Your bill will depend on where you’re moving and how much stuff you have to shift.
+But you’ll likely need to factor in at least a few hundred dollars for moving expenses.
+That is, of course, unless you have your own truck and friends who will work for pizza and beer.